Derek Round: Career

 Round's media career started in mid 1950s when he was working as an editor for Canta, the Canterbury University student newspaper.
 He graduated from Canterbury University as a law graduate but had worked in journalism at the Parker-Hulme murder trial in 1975 as a 19-year-old legal intern, and continued in that career.
 In 1960 he started as the bureau chief for Reuters, the international news agency, in Singapore and Hong Kong.
 From 1973 to 1977 he worked as an Asia correspondent for the New Zealand Press Association (NZPA) in Singapore and Hong Kong.
 Later on he started working at the parliamentary press gallery as a political editor, also at NZPA.
 His roles also included London bureau chief and editor, which he worked as for five years, from 1984 and on.

-In 1976 Rounds accompanied New Zealand Prime Minister Rob Muldoon on a visit to China.
+In 1976 Round accompanied New Zealand Prime Minister Rob Muldoon on a visit to China.

 Round was one of the few journalists selected to attend the wedding of Charles, Prince of Wales, and Lady Diana Spencer in 1981.

 Round was one of the most distinguished journalists in New Zealand and he gained a reputation for being a successful "gung-ho" reporter from his work in war zones.
 In the 2010 Queen's Birthday Honours, Round was appointed a Member of the New Zealand Order of Merit, for services to journalism.

 It has also been claimed that Round worked as a spy for the SIS after the Soviet Union contacted him.
 This was told by Martin Round who is Derek's cousin.

 His published works include the book "Barbed Wire Between Us" (July 15, 2002, Random House New Zealand, 189 pages).